-What Is It?
 In this bulletin board activity, students work collaboratively to explore sections of old maps.
 By closely examining these unique historical documents, students learn to see maps as more than just tools for locating places.
 And, whatever the grade level, this activity prompts students to grapple with the basic elements of the social studies: people, space, time, meaning, and purpose.
 Rationale Maps are essential tools in modern life but they also are primary source documents reflecting the people, time, and culture that produced them.
 Description After selecting a map, the teacher should photocopy it with two concerns in mind: It should be a suitable size for an available bulletin board or display area.